James, Skipper and Owner

-James learnt the ropes of a gaff rig while working for 6 years for a Sail Training charity as mate and then skipper of Provident a 90ft ketch rigged Brixham Trawler.
-Most recently in 2012 he was full time skipper of pilot cutter Eve of St Mawes.
-With 5 Atlantic crossings, one singlehanded and numerous offshore races James has a wealth of experience.
-Although he enjoys the fast pace of modern race boats, the gaff rig has always drawn him back.
-His real passion lies in the beauty and peace of sailing a traditional boat, as it should be sailed.
+Eda became James’ in 2012.
+He learnt the ropes of gaff rigged boats while working for 6 years at Trinity Sailing, as mate and then skipper of Their Brixham trawlers ‘Provident’ and ‘Leader’ Most recently before Eda, he was full time skipper of pilot cutter Eve of St Mawes.
+With 5 Atlantic crossings, including one singlehanded, and numerous offshore races under his belt, James has a wealth of experience to put to good use onboard.

 Chloe, the Cook

-Chloe first fell in love with sailing and cooking on Eda back in 2013, and has been an almost permanent fixture ever since.
-From the tiniest galley she is known for producing cockle warming feasts, fresh bread, treats for cake o’clock, and steaming mugs of tea to remedy any weather.
-The smells that waft through the galley hatch are enough to distract anyone from pulling ropes!
+Chloe first fell in love with sailing and cooking on Eda back in 2013, and has been an almost constant fixture ever since.
+From the tiniest galley she is known for producing cockle warming feasts, freshly baked bread, treats for cake o’clock, and steaming mugs of tea to remedy any weather.
+The smells that waft through the galley hatch are known to distract even the keenest deck crew from pulling ropes.

-Her experience includes managing a cafe in the Isles of Scilly, , private cheffing, restaurant work and Superyacht cooking.
-She is a competent sailor, has a love of the outdoors, and is happiest when feeding people, all making her a brilliant pair of hands to have on board.
+Her experience includes managing a cafe in the Isles of Scilly, private cheffing, restaurant work, and Superyacht cooking.
+She is a competent sailor, has an utter love of our Scottish sailing grounds, and is happiest when feeding people, all making her a fairly useful member of Eda’s crew

 From time to time there will be relief crew aboard.
-Any crew who sail on our boat are known personally to us, so are knowledgeable, fun and of course fully qualified and trained.
+Any crew who sail on our boat are known personally to us, so are knowledgeable, excellent company and of course fully trained and qualified.